pulumi/frontend-working-group/style-guide.md

 ### Structure

-- Refrain from using over-qualified selectors: `div.container` can simply be stated as `.container`
+- Refrain from using over-qualified selectors: `div.container` can simply be stated as `.container`.
 - Try to avoid using IDs as selectors, as they are overly specific.

 ### Property ordering